Jemimahosei/CornellSOUP/design-plan/design-journey.md

 > You should list the HTML elements, CSS classes, events, pseudocode, and the initial state.

 TODO: interactivity plan

+- Hamburger menu pseudocode
+If the document width is greater than 1150 pixels:
+Hide the hamburger menu by adding the "hidden" class to #hamburger.
+Show the navigation menu by removing the "hidden" class from #menu.
+Hide the dropdown menu by adding the "hidden" class to #drop-down.

+else:
+Show the hamburger menu by removing the "hidden" class from #hamburger.
+Hide the navigation menu by adding the "hidden" class to #menu.
+Hide the dropdown menu by adding the "hidden" class to #drop-down.

+On window resize:
+If the document width is greater than 1150 pixels:
+Hide the hamburger menu by adding the "hidden" class to #hamburger.
+Show the navigation menu by removing the "hidden" class from #menu.
+Hide the dropdown menu by adding the "hidden" class to #drop-down.

+else:
+Show the hamburger menu by removing the "hidden" class from #hamburger.
+Hide the navigation menu by adding the "hidden" class to #menu.
+Hide the dropdown menu by adding the "hidden" class to #drop-down.

+When the hamburger menu is clicked:
+If the dropdown menu (#drop-down) has the "hidden" class:
+Remove the "hidden" class from #drop-down.
+else:
+Add the "hidden" class to #drop-down.

 ## Client Feedback & Minutes (Milestone 2)